udehokechukwu96-tech/Nigeria-2025-Federal-Budget-Analysis/README.md

 •	Power Query -- for data cleaning and transformation

-•	DAX -- for writing analytic function
+•	DAX -- for calculations and measures

 •	Microsoft PowerPoint -- for building wireframes